Byron Bay

 Join Stella authors Fiona Wright and Josephine Rowe as they discuss their books and examine the female experience and fragility.
 Moderated by Byron Bay Writers Festival Director Jessica Alice.

-Jessica was formerly Chief Executive Officer of Writers SA, the peak organisation for writing and literature in South Australia, and Chair of the Arts Industry Council of South Australia, the state’s independent, sector-wide representative arts advocacy body.
+Jessica Alice is a writer and arts leader from Melbourne’s west.
+She is Artistic Director of Byron Writers Festival, based in Byron Bay, and Chair of the National Young Writers Festival, in Newcastle NSW.
+Jessica was formerly CEO of Writers SA, the peak organisation for writing and literature in South Australia, and Chair of the Arts Industry Council of SA, the state’s independent, sector-wide representative arts advocacy body.
+She has held senior leadership positions in festivals and cultural organisations across Australia, including Melbourne Writers Festival and Regional Arts Victoria.

 Fiona Wright is a writer, editor and critic.
 Her book of essays Small Acts of Disappearance won the 2016 Kibble Award and was shortlisted for the 2016 Stella Prize.
 Her poetry collections are Knuckled and Domestic Interior, and her most recent essay collection is The World Was Whole.
 She is currently the Judy Harris Writer in Residence at Sydney University’s Charles Perkins Centre, and her debut novel, Kill Your Boomers, will be published in April 2026.